marinsantiago/bnplasso-site/reference/psis.loo.md

-This function computes the Pareto-smoothed importance sampling leave-one-out information criterion (PSIS-LOO) for an object of class `lmBayes`.
+This function computes the Pareto-smoothed importance sampling leave-one-out information criterion (PSIS-LOO) for an object of class `lmBayes` or `spmBayes`.
 The PSIS-LOO is converted into deviance scale so that it is comparable with other information criteria like AIC and BIC.

 ## Usage